The hacking of Citibank ATM networks, as well as exposing cardholder account numbers and personal identification

 The Microsoft effect

 Experts say that the reason the Citibank accounts were hit follow the same logic behind Windows operating systems attacks -- they're both ubiquitous.
-Citibank is a global financial services enterprise with a vast IT infrastructure and 20,000 automated teller machines, while Microsoft's Windows runs on more than 90% of the world's personal computers and close
+Citibank is a global financial services enterprise with a vast IT infrastructure and 20,000 automated teller machines, while Microsoft's Windows runs on more than 90% of the world's personal computers and close to 70% of its servers.
+Increasingly, ATM networks are running on Microsoft's Windows operating system, which security experts say makes them more vulnerable than if they were run on a proprietary platform that would be harder for hackers to figure out.
+However, neither Citibank nor Microsoft would say whether Citibank's ATM network is Windows-based.

 "You get more bang for the buck if you, as a hacker, invest in compromising Citibank's network because there's more of a network to attack, just like Windows," said Avivah Litan, an analyst at Stamford, Conn.-based Gartner, Inc.